 personal traits rather than for lack of knowledge.

 When you have identified your five unique areas, try your hand

-at writing yourself a "commercial" or statement about yourself,
+at writing yourself a commercial or statement about yourself,

 incorporating this information into your statement.
-This is
+This is where

-the others; someone who leaves an impression behind.
+someone who leaves an impression behind.